streamnative/terraform-managed-cloud/README.md

 ## Modules
 The modules are organized by Cloud Provider.
 For example, the AWS modules are in the `modules/aws` directory and the GCP modules (WIP) modules are in the `modules/gcp`, and so on.

+## Examples
+Examples of the modules can be found in the `examples` directory.

-## Upgrading An Existing AWS Module
+## Upgrading an existing AWS module
 If you have used the previous version of the AWS vendor access module, your configuration should have looked something like this:

 ```hcl